Chapter 1: Not enough coffee to deal with this

 “Hey.”
 She stopped him with a hand on his arm and Slit lay back down beside her.
 “No worries, mate.”

-Her fingers trailed up his arm to his bicep, then slid down his chest.
-Fortunately his nipple rings had survived whatever battle he’d gotten into the night before.
+Her fingers trailed up his arm to his bicep, then slid down his chest. very fortunate indeed that his nipple rings had survived whatever battle he’d gotten into the night before.
 She flashed him another grin and then scooted down a little to loop her arm around his waist.
 The smile stayed on her lips as Toast closed her eyes.
 One hell of a day already - skipping school to sleep with a stud she’d picked off of the subway.

 Even if their sleeping together wasn’t a euphemism.